 The security requirements under Treaty arrangements are the minimum required to ensure the protection of unclassified Treaty Articles.
 There may be situations where an Australian Community member could be required to implement a higher level of security than required under the Treaty, for example, if handling classified Treaty Articles.
 Treaty Articles need to be stored in accordance with their classification and section 10 of the Implementing Arrangement.

-Unclassified or Classified Official Government Information
+Sensitive or Classified Official Government Information

-Similar to non-Treaty activities, if an organisation needs to store or handle official government information in their facilities, specific advice must be obtained from the Defence Security Vetting Service.
+Similar to non-Treaty activities, if an organisation needs to store or handle official government information in their facilities, specific advice must be obtained from DISB.